Second-Order Mirror Descent: Convergence in Games Beyond Averaging and Discounting: Introduction

 \section{Introduction}

-A central problem of Nash equilibrium (NE) seeking in games is the design of dynamics (in continuous-time) or algorithms (in discrete-time), which a set of subscribing players can utilize to arrive at a desired collective outcome.
-These methods often involve an \textit{information processing step}, whereby game-relevant information is made available to each player and then collected for individual processing, followed by a \textit{decision step}, whereby the gathered information is converted back into a strategy for each player.
-A unified mathematical codification of this two-step process that emerged in recent decades is the mirror descent algorithm, first studied in the context of optimization by \cite{Nemirovsky83}.
-Here, the information aggregation typically involves a linear combination of all the past gradients, followed by a \textit{Bregman-type} projection that sends this combination into the next iterate while obeying the constraints of the problem.
-Mirror descent has since been investigated under a variety of perspectives in optimization, see \cite{Beck03, Doan, Krichene15, Duchi, Yu20, Tsianos, Raginsky12, Nesterov09}, among others.
+A central problem of multi-agent online learning is the design of adaptive policies which a set of subscribing agents (or players) can utilize to arrive at a desired collective outcome.
+These adaptive policies can typically be viewed as the following iterative process: an \textit{information processing step}, whereby game-relevant information is made available to the player and then collected for processing, followed by a \textit{decision step}, whereby the processed information is converted into the next strategy.
+A unified mathematical codification of this two-step process that emerged in recent years is referred to as \textit{mirror descent}, first studied by \cite{Nemirovsky83} and subsequently by \cite{Beck03, Doan, Krichene15, Duchi, Yu20, Tsianos, Raginsky12, Nesterov09} in the context of optimization.